Connor Hellebuyck makes 41 saves, Jets beat Senators 5-1

 Ottawa defenseman Artem Zub was out for “precautionary reasons” after an inconclusive COVID-19 test.
 The Senators said prior to the game that Zub’s inconclusive test result came back Thursday after he tested negative Wednesday.
 Josh Brown dressed in Zub’s place.

 The Jets opened the scoring eight seconds into the second on Stastny’s third of the season.

-DeMelo, a former Senator, gave Winnipeg a 2-0 advantage at 7:53 with his first of the year.
+Ehlers gave Winnipeg a 2-0 advantage with his first ninth of the year.
+He deflected Dylan DeMelo’s blast from the point past goalie Matt Murray at 7:53.
+DeMelo was originally credited with the goal before an official scoring change.

 Wheeler made it 3-0 with an unassisted power-play goal with 26 seconds left in the period.